utkusarioglu/sumer/README.md

 # Sumer project metarepo

-This repo acts as the bucket that collects all the repos that build up the sumer project.
+This repo acts as the bucket that hosts all the repos that build up the sumer project.

 ## What is this thing?